- Показать поездку

 Day 22 Llanymynech to Trefonen

-Monday : Up at 07:00, breakfast at Bradford Arms 08:00, Bus to Rhos 08:39, started walking 08:58.
+Monday : Up at 07:00, breakfast at Bradford Arms 08:00, 08:39 Bus back to Rhos where I finished on Saturday, started walking 08:58.

 Bradford Arms had been very helpful with meals while I stayed 100 yards away in the (cheaper) Dolphin Inn.
 Over the 2 days I bought 2 breakfasts, 2 packed lunches, 1 evening meal and a few Ciders.
 Proprietor Bob told me the other pub in the village - The Cross Keys - also does limited food so he gets customers from them as well.

-Walk started across level pasture fields.
+Walk began across level pasture fields.
 Some in crop, some with sheep.
 Passed a farm with a dozen or so quite tall Rams.
 Chatted to the farmer who told me they were Blue faced Leicesters.
 She hoped to get a good price for them at market in a few weeks.

 Next a little road walking through Four Crosses village where I was able buy a pack of 10 porridge sachets, which will keep me in breakfasts for a few weeks, interleaved with commercial breakfasts where I can find them.

 Walk then moved onto Montgomery Canal tow path.
 Made swift progress along here.
-Passed over 2 impressive aquaducts over the river Vyrnwy / Afon Efyrnwy.
+Passed over 2 impressive aquaducts crossing the river Vyrnwy / Afon Efyrnwy.
 This section of the canal was in water but not navigable.
 Vegetation was thick on the banks, in some places stretching right across.
 The vegetation was flattened in a number of places, at one point by a pair of Swans and their Signets.
 A number of trees also completely spanned it.
 Silt appeared to make the depth 12 - 18 inches.
 Unsure of a Canal boat's draft, but I imagine this is not enough.

 Last section was downhill to the village of Trefonen.
 Google Maps had told me I could catch a bus from here to Oswestry to Helen's friend's B&B. But when it arrived it was a school bus, not a 'Service bus' as the driver shouted.
 'Service bus' is not a term I had heard before, but I presume it means one cannot buy a fare.
-Luckily, a couple who I had asked which direction to Oswestry (so I knew which side of the road to wait for bus) had said, "We are going to Oswestry shortly.
-If you are still here when we get back, we will give you a lift" and they did!
+Luckily, a couple who I had asked which direction to Oswestry (so I knew which side of the road to wait for bus) had said, "We are going to Oswestry later.
+If you are still here when we get back, we will give you a lift".
+I was and they did!

 10 miles from Rhos to Trefonen completed at end of 22nd day of walking and 14th on Offa's Dyke path.